Frequently Asked Questions

 Do Building regulations apply?

 Yes.
-Building Regulations are there to serve the benefit of the home owner and the property to ensure the loft conversion is deigned & built in sustainable and safe way.
+Building Regulations are there to serve the benefit of the home owner and the property to ensure the loft conversion is deigned & developed in sustainable and safe way.
 Everything we do complies with Building Regulations.

 Any loft conversion is a major structural transformation of your home.
 The attic space wasn’t designed to take the loads associated with a living space (people, bathrooms, wardrobes etc.).
-Very few builders, irrespective of how long they have been working, will have the technical know-how to overcome the plethora of challenges that can invariably crop up over the course of a conversion.
+Very few contractors, irrespective of how long they have been working, will have the technical know-how to overcome the plethora of challenges that can invariably crop up over the course of a conversion.
 A top loft specialist earns their money when the have to deal with a complex issue and resolve it to the complete delight of the customer.
 Is it really worth risking the sanctuary of your home to save a few pounds?

 Will my property go up in value?

-Most industry commentators and property market professionals such as Estate Agents will say with high a high level of certainty, that a professionally built loft conversion will increase the value of your property significantly.
+Most industry commentators and property market professionals such as Estate Agents will say with high a high level of certainty, that a professional loft conversion will increase the value of your property significantly.
 The property market is of course different around the country & around the capital, so it’s always best to check with your local Agent first.

 Do I need an Architect?

 Definitely.
 A specialist Loft Conversion company will manage this whole process as a matter of course.
-The Architect will be producing the planning drawings for submission the local planning department, as well as producing the full building regulations drawings and structural calculations that the Council and Loft builder need.
+The Architect will be producing the planning drawings for submission the local planning department, as well as producing the full building regulations drawings and structural calculations that the Council and Loft contractor need.

 Can I see a completed loft before I place my order.